 Underfloor heating is very popular and is thought to be more efficient than radiators.
 If you have always considered under floor heating then now is your chance to install it.
-The ground will be removed for you new conservatory anyway so you might as well take full advantage with your new kitchen extension.
+The ground will be removed for you anyway so you might as well take full advantage with your new conservatory kitchen extension.

 Undefloor heating can be very eco-friendly, especially when powered by a ground source heat pump.
 Stone or ceramic floor tiles will work best in your new conservatory kitchen extension.

 In a kitchen conservatory it is likely that your kitchen will back onto your garden.
 Use this to your advantage and install doors which provide easy access to your garden.

 Sliding patio doors or Bi-folding doors are a popular option for a conservatory kitchen extension.
 They open wide allowing for smooth and easy transition.

 Make the most of your outside space by installing a patio or decking area adjacent to conservatory kitchen extension.

 This will allow you to dine outside during the summer months and provide space for additional guests in your conservatory kitchen.

 As with all extensions, your conservatory kitchen extension must adhere to UK building regulations.
 Planning permission may be required and for this you must choose an accredited installer.
 They will be able to build you a structurally sound conservatory, allowing you to bring your kitchen ideas to fruition.

 So, can you put a kitchen in a conservatory according to the law?